Skip to main content

 If you want maximum impact for minimum spend:

 Keep the layout.
 This is non-negotiable for a budget kitchen renovation.
-Moving plumbing and electrical quickly adds $5,000–$10,000 to your Sydney kitchen renovation cost.
+Moving plumbing and electrical quickly adds $5,000 to $10,000 to your Sydney kitchen renovation cost.

 Mix your materials.
 Splurge on the benchtop (you see and touch it daily) and save on cabinetry with semi-custom options.

 Use classic splashbacks.
-Subway tiles at $50–$80 per square metre look timeless and cost a fraction of custom glass or stone.
+Subway tiles at $50 to $80 per square metre look timeless and cost a fraction of custom glass or stone.

 Choose quality mid-range appliances.
 A $1,500 oven performs almost identically to a $4,000 one for most home cooks.
-Spend more on the rangehood if anything—it actually affects daily life.
+Spend more on the rangehood if anything, as it actually affects daily life.

 Consider open shelving.
 Replacing some upper cabinets with open shelves reduces joinery costs and opens up the space.
 Not for everyone, but effective if you’re tidy.